Tutorial 1: Create a basic Snowflake Native App¶

 To create a listing for your app:

-In the navigation menu, select Data Products » Provider Studio.
+- In the navigation menu, select Marketplace » Provider Studio.

-Click + Select to select the application package for the listing.
+- Click + Add data product and then + Select to select the application package for the listing.

 In this section you created a private listing containing your application package as the shared data content.